GetStream/stream-chat-android/docusaurus/docs/Android/03-ui/03-chatui.md

 ChatUI.fonts = fonts
 ```

-## Markdown
+### Markdown

-The Android SDK already has Markdown support by default.
+SDK provides a default Markdown support out-of-the-box.
 You can modify it by implementing a custom `ChatMarkdown` interface:

 ```Java
 public interface ChatMarkdown {